 - The next day hike the 5 km back down to Los Torres Hotel.
 From there, take the shuttle to Amarga and the bus back to Puerto Natales for the night.

-If you plan to stay in a hotel in Torres Del Paine National Park
+Option 2: stay in a hotel in Torres Del Paine National Park

 - Organize transfer with your hotel to get from Puerto Natales to the hotel.